 Metacognitive Knowledge: Although the process of developing a learning objective entails an understanding of different cognitive levels, our desired performance outcome has less to do with metacognitive knowledge than it does with a general understanding of how analysis phase data can be incorporated in a learning objective.
 Therefore, it does not belong in this knowledge dimension.

-We have now determined that our objective expects our audience to understanding conceptual knowledge.
+We have now determined that our objective expects our audience to understand conceptual knowledge.
 This gives clear insight into both the cognitive and knowledge dimensions of our learning objective.
 Based on this understanding, we know that our learning asset will need to support understanding of how analysis phase outputs inform learning objectives within the broader concept of the ADDIE model.
 Further, we should make sure that learners are called on to demonstrate a conceptual understanding of this topic in the assessment for this lesson.

 We can now define the rest of our learning objective.
 Specifically, since we have determined that the content in our objective reflects a conceptual understanding in the context of the broader ADDIE model, we will specifically call this out in the object part of our statement.